On the coloured light of the binary stars and some other stars of the heavens: Content

 Doppler wishes that his frequency shift theory will soon be tested by another method to determine the radial velocity of stars.
 He thinks, without reason, that a confirmation of his theory would imply that light is not a transverse but a longitudinal wave.

 § 7 Doppler argues that his theory applies mainly to binary stars.
 In his opinion the fixed stars are immobile and white.
 In a binary star high speeds could be possible due to orbital motion, and binaries appear to be colourful.
-Doppler divides the binaries in two groups: (1) binary stars of unequal brightness; and (2) binary stars of equal brightness.
-His interpretation is: in case (1) the brighter star is the heavier one, the weaker star revolves around him; in case (2) both stars revolve around a center of mass in the middle, or around a dark third star.
+Doppler divides the binaries into two groups: (1) binary stars of unequal brightness; and (2) binary stars of equal brightness.
+His interpretation is: in case (1) the brighter star is the heavier one, the weaker star revolves around it; in case (2) both stars revolve around a center of mass in the middle, or around a dark third star.
 In case (2) the colours are usually complementary.
 Doppler rules out that the rich complementary colours of binaries are contrast illusions, because an astronomer said he had observed that covering one star does not change the colour impression of the other star.
 Doppler claims that his theory is supported by the fact that for many binary stars the colour indication in Struve's catalogue is different from that in Herschel's older catalogue, attributing the difference to progress of the orbital motion.

-§ 8 Doppler presents two groups of variable stars that in his opinion can be explained as binary stars with Doppler effect.
+§ 8 Doppler presents two groups of variable stars that in his opinion can be explained as binary stars with the Doppler effect.
 These are the "other stars in the heavens" from the title.